zxchow/Missing_data_imputation/README.md

 5. DeepMVI.py: "Missing Value Imputation on Multidimensional Time Series"
 6. SSIM.py: "SSIM—A Deep Learning Approach for Recovering Missing Time Series Sensor Data"

 We use the past-five years 5-minute HSI data, including its open, high, low, close and volume (5 channels in total), as the basic dataset in this experiment.
-To do the training and testing, we separate the sequence of HSI data into arond 1000 data clips with a length of 100.
-70% of these data clips are randomly selected for training which the rest are used for testing.
+To do the training and testing, we separate the sequence of HSI data into around 1000 data clips with a length of 100.
+70% of these data clips are randomly selected for training while the rest are used for testing.

 the MSE loss is used as the criteria for comparing their performances in the experiment. https://www.tensorflow.org/api_docs/python/tf/keras/metrics/mean_squared_error.
-In addition, we also record the average running time of each approach for each epoch as a reference.
+In addition, we record the average running time of each approach for each epoch as a reference.

-In the experiment, We have two types of imputation mode: small missing (20% miss) and large missing (40% miss).
-For the mode of small missing, we mask the 20% data in the center of each data clip and use the resting to imputate them.
-For the mode of large miss, everything is the same with the samll one except 40% data are masked in the center.
+In the experiment, We have two types of imputation mode: small missing rate (20%) and large missing rate (40%).
+For the mode of small missing rate, we mask 20% of the raw data in the center of each data clip and use the rest to imputate them.
+For the mode of large missing rate, everything is the same as the small one except 40% data are masked in the center.

 To reproduce our results, please run the main.py

-# Small missing results
+# Results of small missing rate

 | Approach  | MSE loss (the lower the better) |  Running time (second) |